planttheidea/moize/README.md

 #### onExpire

 A callback that is called when one of cache item expires.
-Note that [maxAge](#maxage) must also be set because by default keys never expire.

 ```javascript
 const fn = item => {